VANISAIDEEPIKA/WEEK-3--Carbon-Emissions-Prediction-/README.md

-# 🌍 Carbon Emission Prediction – AICTE–Shell Edunet Skills4Future Internship
+# 🌍 Carbon Emission Prediction – Edunet–Shell Skills4Future AICTE Internship

-This repository documents my work for **Weeks 1 to 3** of the **Carbon Emission Prediction** project completed under the [AICTE–Edunet Skills4Future Internship](https://internship.aicte-india.org/).
+This repository documents my work for **Weeks 1 to 3** of the **Carbon Emission Prediction** project completed under the [Edunet–Shell Skills4Future AICTE Internship](https://internship.aicte-india.org/), focused on **Green skills & AI**.
 The focus is on building AI-powered green solutions using real-world climate datasets.

 ---